alokkusingh/spring-batch-pdf-parser/README.md

 ## Functionality
 - Reads downloaded bank PDF statements (with password/without password protection) or imported CSV files from bank site
-- Parses it (based on plugable prsing logic)
+- Parses it (based on plugable parsing logic)
 - Process the records (transaction categorization, amount extraction)
 - Writes to H2 DB
 - Finaly export to csv format order by transaction date to be imported to Excel or Google Sheet